grave019/E-Commerce-Back-End/README.md

   ## Installation

+  First, install the dependencies by running "npm i".

+  Second, open your my sql and enter schema with a live host and create a database to to connect to.

-  first install the dependencies by running npm i. npm run seed after the .env file is utilized with a proper username and password. then npm start.
+  Third,  "npm run seed" after the .env file is utilized with a proper username and password.
+A Screenshot below shows successful running of the command.

+  Fourth, enter npm start.
+This will activate the local host to be manipulated at localhost:3001.

   ## Test

-  none
+  No test are written for this application.
+However, eventually a npm audit fix may be needed to run in case of vulnerabilities in the dependecies in the package lock JSON due to newer versions being released.
+But as of this time there are no vulnerabilities.
+However, this is not a anticipated outcome from the installation process.

   ## Problems

-  getting the productroutes.js file to connect was the most difficult.
+  Getting the productroutes.js file to connect was the most difficult.
 Otherwise everything fell into place from the miniproject.

   ## Visualization